“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The University welcomes applications from international students from all over the world.
 We try to make the application process as simple and as fast as possible for our international applicants.

-Our Civil Engineering MSc course is delivered through a variety of teaching and learning methods to give you the fullest experience.
-In many cases, we focus on case studies and apply academic theory to real life scenarios using a blended style of teaching.
-You can expect structured lectures, tutor-led individual and group sessions, discussions and seminars, as well as online learning over the summer periods when students are working on their dissertations.
+We take a blended approach using a variety of teaching and learning methods.
+We combine face-to-face teaching with online delivery and engagement, where appropriate.
+In many cases, we focus on case studies and apply academic theory to real-life scenarios.
+You can expect structured lectures, tutor-led individual and group sessions, discussions and seminars during term time, as well as online learning over the summer period when you're working on your dissertation.

-You’ll be assessed throughout the course in a number of different ways, including assignments, individual and group presentations, discussions, reports, written and oral examinations and design processes such as calculations, specifications, drawings and models.
+Your achievement of the learning outcomes will be assessed in a number of ways, including assignments, individual and group presentations, discussions, reports, written and oral examinations and design processes such as calculations, specifications, drawings and models.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.